 Another (much less common) approach is to set a value only if an attribute has no value.
 This can be done by using the _unless variants of the attribute priority methods: default_unless, set_unless, and override_unless.
 These variants should be used carefully because when they are used, the attributes applied to nodes may become out of sync with the values in the cookbooks as these cookbooks are updated.
 This approach can create situations where two otherwise identical nodes end up having slightly different configurations.
 This approach can also be a challenge to debug, so it is recommended to use the _unless variants carefully (and only when they are really necessary).

 Attributes can be configured in cookbooks (attribute files and recipes), roles, and environments.
-In addition, Ohai collects attribute data about each node at the start of the Chef run.
-See the overview of attributes for more information about how all of these attributes fit together.
+In addition, Ohai collects attribute data about each node at the start of the chef-client run.
+See http://docs.opscode.com/chef_overview_attributes.html for more information about how all of these attributes fit together.

 Attribute types can be any of the following: